linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 about once a year.

-Once a week, say every Wednesday, scan the `zonesign` directory for KSK keys that are at least 345 days old (ignoring the archive directory).
+Once a week, say every Wednesday, scan the `zonesign` directory for KSK keys that are at least 345 days old (top level of the zonesign directory, ignore the `archive` sub-directory where expired keys are preserved).

 When it finds a key that is at least 345 days old: